 Figure 1.
 Icosahedral capsids among tailed phages.
 The hexagonal (top) and trihexagonal (bottom) icosahedral lattices observed among icosahedral tailed phage capsids.
-Major capsid proteins (MCPs) form clusters of five (pentamers) and six (hexamers) proteins.
+In both lattices, major capsid proteins (MCPs) form clusters (capsomers) of five (pentamers) and six (hexamers) proteins.
 Two nearby pentamers are connected by h and k steps crossing over hexamers.
 The trihexagonal lattice also contains minor capsid proteins (mCPs) clustered in groups of three (trimers).
 The T-number is proportional to the number of major and minor capsid proteins.
 T0 is the T-number defined by the classic icosahedral capsid theory (Caspar and Klug, 1962).
 Thex and Ttri are the T-numbers associated, respectively, with the hexagonal and trihexagonal lattices defined by the generalized icosahedral capsid theory (Twarock and Luque, 2019).
 The top and bottom capsid examples correspond, respectively, to phage HK97 (PDB 2fs3; Gan et al. 2006) and phage patience (EMDB-21123; Podgorski et al. 2020).
 The capsids were rendered with ChimeraX (Pettersen et al. 2021).
 The 3D icosahedral lattice models were produced with the generalized hkcage tool in ChimeraX (Luque et al. 2020).